Accelerating Vehicle-2-Everything (V2X) Services with a Modern Data Foundation

 The features of MQTT that make it well suited for connected car platforms are also very relevant for V2X use cases, including:

-1. This will reduce the message size by up to 35 bytes.
+- Saving bandwidth with reduced message sizes.
+MQTT 5 topic alias replaces very long topic strings with a simple integer to reduce the message size by up to 35 bytes.
 If a car is sending 10 messages/second, this can result in significant savings for fleets of millions of cars.

-V2X Architecture with MQTT and HiveMQ
+Building Your V2X Architecture with MQTT and HiveMQ

 Major telcos that have deployed 5G networks are supporting application services by offering AWS Wavelength in the 5G data centers.
 AWS Wavelength allows a limited set of existing cloud native services to operate in the 5G data centers, including an MQTT broker like HiveMQ.

-Once an MQTT broker service is available in a 5G network, V2X services can then be written to communicate with MQTT.
+Once an MQTT broker service is available in a 5G network, V2X services can then be written to communicate via MQTT.
 Road infrastructure, like stop lights or stop signs, can be instrumented to publish information on an MQTT topic.
 Vehicles that move into proximity of the infrastructure, can subscribe to these topics to receive the information.
 Similarly, cars can publish information on topics that other cars who are local can subscribe to.
-The advantage of an MQTT based system is that all the MQTT clients are decoupled from each other so the system can organically grow and contract as the vehicles move around.
+The advantage of an MQTT-based system is that all the MQTT clients are decoupled from each other so the system can organically grow and contract as the vehicles move around.

 Low-latency at the application messaging level is paramount for a successful V2X service.
 HiveMQ has been working with industry partners as they prepare for V2X use cases for 5G rollouts.
 In some of these collaborations HiveMQ has demonstrated a message latency of 10ms round trip from the MQTT client publishing a MQTT message to HiveMQ MQTT broker running in a MEC to the subscribing MQTT client receiving the message.